MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-prep-active-directory.md

 ## Next steps

-- [Install Azure Stack HCI, version 23H2 operating system](./deployment-install-os.md) on each server in your cluster.
+- [Download Azure Stack HCI, version 23H2 software](./download-azure-stack-hci-23h2-software.md) on each server in your cluster.